Kastell Wörth: Research and construction history

 Wörth was first identified in 1882–83, and archaeologically excavated from 1887 to 1890 by the Imperial Limes Commission (Reichs-Limeskommission) by section commissioner Wilhelm Conrady.

 The excavations found a stone numerus fort 93 m long and 84 m wide.
 The Porta Praetoria, the main gate of four, is to the northeast, towards the Main.
 The fort was secured by towers in each corner, and surrounded by a double moat, according to Conrady.
 In the interior only the Principia, the headquarters building, could be identified; all other buildings were constructed of wood and were not detectable by the excavation methods of the time.
-Through ageophysical survey at the beginning of the twenty-first century it was determined that a portion of the fortifications on the south side had fallen in a heap into the moat.
+Through a geophysical survey at the beginning of the twenty-first century it was determined that a portion of the fortifications on the south side had fallen in a heap into the moat.

 The dates of construction and abandonment of the fort have not yet been identified.
 Scattered evidence and inscriptions point to a possible construction in the time of Domitian, but the majority of the total scant finds date from the middle second to the early third century.

 In addition, nothing is known about the auxiliary units stationed here.
 Possibly one may be the Numerus Brittonum et Exploratorum Nemanigensium (Troop of Britons and Scouts of the River Mümling).
 This assignment is somewhat problematic, however, as the same unit is identified at Obernburg.

 Today the fort is only visible to the trained eye through slight irregularities in the ground.
 A slight raised area in the southwest of the fort is located in cultivated land, and locally is called the "Obere Au."
 Otherwise none of the structure is visible.

 A virtual reconstruction of the fort together with archaeological finds and information is located in the community center in Wörth.
 This permanent exhibit is affiliated with the Wörth Shipping and Shipbuilding Museum (Schifffahrts- und Schiffbaumuseum Wörth am Main).

 Around 45 m southeast of the Porta Principalis Dextra are the fort's baths, in the middle of a fenced orchard, of which nothing can be seen today.
 The baths went through several stages of rebuilding.

 The associated vicus was identified northwest of the fort in 2004 through a geophysical survey.
 Because of later building the original extent of the village is no longer visible in the topography.